 How does the FMC know the number of Bytes behind for a particular sensor?

-By sending metadata regarding the unified_events file name and size as well as the information on the bookmark files the sensor gives the FMC enough information to compute the bytes behind as:
+The sensor sends metadata about the unified_events file name and size as well as the information on the bookmark files which gives the FMC enough information to compute the bytes behind as:

 Current unified_events file size - Position in Bytes" field from bookmark file + Size of all unified_events files with higher timestamp than the timestamp in the respective bookmark file.